wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 This guidance identifies many areas for which planning is vital to the success of an IT workload in Azure.
 In addition, planning provides an order to the creation of the necessary resources.
 Although there is some flexibility, we recommend that you apply the order in this article to your planning and decision-making.

 This article was adapted from the content in the [Azure implementation guidelines](http://blogs.msdn.com/b/thecolorofazure/archive/2014/05/13/azure-implementation-guidelines.aspx) blog post.
-Thanks to Santiago Cรกnepa (Application Development Manager for Microsoft) and Hugo Salcedo (Application Development Manager for Microsoft) for their original material.
+Thanks to Santiago Cánepa (Application Development Manager for Microsoft) and Hugo Salcedo (Application Development Manager for Microsoft) for their original material.

 > [AZURE.NOTE] Affinity groups have been deprecated.
 Their use is not described here.
 For more information, see [About regional VNets and affinity groups](/documentation/articles/virtual-networks-migrate-to-regional-vnet).